appwrite/templates/node/language-translation/README.md

-# 🤖 Node Translate with HuggingFace Function
+# 🤖 Node Languague Translation Function

-Translate text using the HuggingFace API.
+Translate text using the Hugging Face API.
 Enter English text and get the French translation.

 ## 🧰 Usage